Brian-Wintz/DecisionTree/README.md

 ![image](https://github.com/Brian-Wintz/DecisionTree/assets/133924124/2f8832f6-6247-4a05-90a2-e5659dbd8428)

 The circles denote the qustions and the lines represent the possible answers for each question.
 Note that there are terminal answers which indicate the decision tree has been navigated to a final answer.
-The red lines highlight a potential path to one of the terminal answers for which each answer in the path, including the final answer, can be retrieved.
+The red lines highlight a potential path to one of the terminal answers for which each answer and question in the path, including the final answer, can be retrieved.

+## Tomcat Setup
+In order to have tomcat run on the normal HTTP and HTTPS ports it is necessary to first modify the conf/server.xml to use the standard ports 80 (HTTP) and 443 (HTTPS).
+By default, tomcat comes configured to use port 8080 for HTTP and 8443 for HTTPS.
+The modifications to conf.server.xml are **highlighted** below:

+    <Connector port="**80**" protocol="HTTP/1.1"
+               connectionTimeout="20000"
+               redirectPort="**443**"
+               maxParameterCount="1000"
+               />
+Note that in order to run tomcat on these ports it is necessary to run them as the root user by first running "sudo bash" to start a bash shell running as root.
+In doing this you may loose environment variables, such as JAVA_HOME, which will need to be set for this shell.
+To leave the shell, enter "exit" (without quotes), which will place you back in the user's login shell.

 ## Implementation
-com.bkw.dt.DecisionTree - holds a static HashMap containing the loaded decision tree of questions and answers com.bkw.dt.Answer- represents an answer option for a given question and has key pointers to the originating/parent question and the associated child question.
-If there is not child question then it is a terminating answer which will have a null pointer for the child question com.bkw.dt.Question - represents a question which which is associated with 2 or more Answer instances, as well as a answer key which points to the answer which resulted in this question (or null, if top level question)
+* com.bkw.dt.DecisionTree - holds a static HashMap containing the loaded decision tree of questions and answers
+* com.bkw.dt.Answer- represents an answer option for a given question and has key pointers to the originating/parent question and the associated child question.
+If there is not child question then it is a terminating answer which will have a null pointer for the child question
+* com.bkw.dt.Question - represents a question which which is associated with 2 or more Answer instances, as well as a answer key which points to the answer which resulted in this question (or null, if top level question)

-The details for these classes is provided below:
+The details for these classes are provided below:

 ### com.bkw.dt.Answer